 Peer and Practice Assessment

-The College’s QA Program allows for a peer assessor to be appointed to assess a registrant’s practice, including the members knowledge, skills and judgement.
+The College’s QA Program allows for a peer assessor to be appointed to assess a registrant’s practice, including the registrants knowledge, skills and judgement.

 Peer and Practice Assessments (PPA) are an in-depth practice assessment comprised of a behavior-based interview, a chart review and a premise inspection.
 Registrants who have been selected for a PPA will receive a notice at least 14 days before the assessment begins.

 A registrant will be referred for a PPA if: